rebeclem/aphids/haplotype.md

 $ cd Dsuite
 $ make
 ```
 10. Run the [dsuite.sh](scripts/dsuite_aphis.sh) using your filtered vcf file and this pop.txt file.
+It is important to also use a tree in a nwk file.

 ### Interpreting dsuite results
 Dsuite will output a file that ends in BBAA.txt and one that ends in dmin.txt.